Dietmar Hamann: Broadcasting career

 Hamann was enlisted by RTÉ Sport for their squad of pundits ahead of the 2010 FIFA World Cup in South Africa.
 He returned to RTÉ's team during UEFA Euro 2012 and the 2014 FIFA World Cup in Brazil.

 More recently, in neighbouring Britain, Hamann has guested as a pundit on the BBC's Match of the Day 2.
 He has also appeared on Sky Sports's football coverage as a pundit, usually when the match involves a club he has played for, most commonly Liverpool, and has also appeared regularly on LFC TV during their live pre-game and post game analysis of Liverpool home games from Anfield.

 He was again part of RTÉ Sport's studio coverage for the finals of UEFA Euro 2016, beginning with an appearance for the opening night match between tournament hosts France and Romania.
 In assessing Ireland's chances for the tournament, Hamann also said he had been in Dublin to see Ireland beat world champions Germany during the qualifying campaign.

 He was additionally retained by RTÉ Sport as a studio pundit for Champions League and Irish International games for the full football season 2016–2017, having been an occasional pundit on Champions League matches during the 2015-16 season.

 He was back on the RTÉ Panel again for the 2018 FIFA World Cup, the rescheduled UEFA Euro 2020 in 2021, the 2022 FIFA World Cup, and UEFA Euro 2024.
+In 2026, he was again part of the RTÉ Panel for the 2026 FIFA World Cup.

 Hamann also works as a pundit for Sky Sports Bundesliga in Germany.